ewenme/site/content/posts/2022-08-24-comedy-in-uk-rave-culture/index.md

 ### The up middle finger

-I wouldn't strictly classify it as comedy, but the online footprint of [Hype Williams'](https://www.discogs.com/artist/1874027-Hype-Williams-2) is jokes.
+I wouldn't strictly classify it as comedy (or rave, even), but the online footprint of
+[Hype Williams'](https://www.discogs.com/artist/1874027-Hype-Williams-2) is
+jokes.
 It's actually tapped even writing more words about it.
 Basically, Dean Blunt and Inga Copeland are the only known members of a long-running project